 Violation of probation in Florida, also known as VOP, occurs when you disobey any of the terms and conditions that the courts determined for your probation.
 A probation violation could occur at any time after the probationary period begins through the end date listed on the official papers.
 If you have been sentenced to probation, it is crucial to understand the full parameters.
 Consulting with an attorney to review the legal documents is highly advised to ensure you have full knowledge of the expectations from the court.

 If your parole officer believes that you have willfully and substantially committed a violation of probation in Florida, as laid out in Florida Statutes § 948.06, the parole officer will submit an Affidavit of Violation to the court.
-This legal document would include detailed information of the suspected violation and any corroborating evidence.
-A judge will then thoroughly review it, who will then determine whether they believe a violation has occurred.
+This legal document would include detailed information about the suspected violation and any corroborating evidence.
+A judge will then thoroughly review it and will then determine whether they believe a violation has occurred.
 If the judge determines you are guilty of probation violations, a warrant for your arrest will be issued.
 Depending on what has occurred, you may be able to post bond.

 After your arrest, a VOP hearing date will be set.
 It is important to know that VOP hearings are much different from hearings/trials when a person is originally arrested.
 The state does not have to prove guilt beyond a reasonable doubt, just by a preponderance of the evidence, meaning that the state has a much lower standard in proving guilt – which could lead to very serious consequences.
 Additionally, hearsay is allowed.
 The probation officer has the right to say what they believe you did without further proof and use anything that you might have said to them against you.